 How to Sign up for ShiftsSWITCH uses an online self-scheduling system for volunteers and mentors.
 Once oriented, you will be able to sign up for shifts up to 24 hours before it starts.
 After you get oriented, an email will be sent to you providing you with a login and password.
 If you have not received this email within one week of your orientation date, please contact the Volunteer Coordinator.

 Step by step instructions signing up for a shift:

 - Go to the SWITCH website and click “Scheduler” at the top right-hand side of the page.

-- Use the email address you gave SWITCH at orientation and your password to log in.
+- Use the email address you gave at orientation to log in.

 - Once you log in, you will be able to click onto SWITCH shifts shown on the Calendar to sign up.